yugabyte/yugabyte-db/docs/content/preview/api/ysql/exprs/func_setval.md

 ## Synopsis

-Use the `setval( sequence_name , value, is_called)` function to set and return the value for the specified sequence.
+Use the `setval(sequence_name , value, is_called)` function to set and return the value for the specified sequence.
 `UPDATE` privilege on the sequence is required to call this function.

-Calling the function with two parameters, will default `is_called` to true, meaning, the `nextval` will advance the sequence prior to returning the value and `currval` will also return the specified value.
+Calling the function with two parameters defaults `is_called` to `true`, meaning that the `nextval` will advance the sequence prior to returning the value, and `currval` will also return the specified value.

-When called with `is_called` as `false`, `nextval` will return the specified value and the value reported by `currval` will not be changed.
+When called with `is_called` set to `false`, `nextval` will return the specified value and the value reported by `currval` will not be changed.

-`setval()` returns just the value of it's second argument.
+`setval()` returns just the value of its second argument.

 ## Semantics